nekia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+Create an application for sharing transcript working on browser with using Rust language.

 ### Day 0: April 4, 2019

 **Today's Progress**: Create a Rust file to try a simple key rotation with Indy SDK.